nf-core/metatdenovo/docs/usage.md

 All the options can run in the same time (e.g. `nextflow run main.nf -profile test,docker --eggnog --hmmdir hmms/ --rundbcan`) but each program has its own options that you will need to read carefully before running the pipeline.
 You can find the different options in [parameters]() page and read about the programs from their own website.

+If you don't want run eggNOG-mapper, you will need to add the flag `--skip_eggnog`, otherwise metatdenovo will run the program automatically.

 ## Example pipeline command with some common features